vivekjuneja/naver-translator-fun/README.md

 1. Have an installed Chrome browser on your Mac
 2. Have Python and Selenium library installed
-3. Have ChromeDriver installed
+3. Have ChromeDriver installed and available on the PATH environment variable
-4. Run the api.py using `python api.py`
+4. Run the api.py using `export WEBDRIVER=chrome; python api.py`
+5. If phantomjs is to needed, then you can run the program by `export WEBDRIVER=phantomjs; python api.py`

+###Known issues

+1. PhantomJS causes frequent issues while loading the page.
+Hence the default is set to `chrome`